-c Cover the verbs and look at the pictures.
-Test yourself or a partner.

-in a flat
+- c Cover the verbs and look at the pictures.
+Test yourself or a partner. - < p.20 in a flat in an office children economics a new car a newspaper animals to the cinema to music tennis an umbrella homework / housework the guitar sorry mineral water fast food dinner exercise glasses

-a newspaper

-an umbrella

-sorry

-dinner

-in an office